Taking some time off for the holidays? Be a role model for your colleagues. Turn on a real out of office reply. You’ll never look back, I promise.

 “I am currently out of the office with limited access to email.
-I will return your message when I return.”
+I will reply to your message when I return.”

-You click “send automatic replies,” turn off the light, and head home for ten days of much needed vacation with family.
+You click “send automatic replies,” turn off the light, and head home for a few days of much needed vacation with family.

-One year, when I came home from vacation, I just didn’t put email back on my phone.
+One year, when I back from vacation, I just didn’t put email back on my phone.
 And you know what?
 No one noticed but me.
-Gone was the peri-shower check to read the email that arrived between 10pm when I turned off my computer and when I got out of the house and arrived at work.
+Gone was the pre-shower check to read the email that arrived after 10 p.m.
 The extra 90 minutes or so of not reading email didn’t cause my world to fall apart.
-Instead, the anxiety that often came from an irritating email no longer led to stressed out commutes.
+Instead, the anxiety that often came from an irritating email before work no longer caused a stressful commute.

 I now commute with my cup of tea and a mind that can wander around thinking about the coming day or the interesting piece on NPR.
-When I get to work and turn on my desktop, I’m more ready to face that email someone sent at 11pm.
-And in the elevator, I’m more likely to make eye contact and smile at my co-travelers.
-I pride myself on being available to my residents and colleagues, but I probably can spare the walk between office buildings for my own thoughts, not email.
+In the elevator, I’m more likely to make eye contact and smile at my co-workers.
+When I get to my office and turn on my desktop, I’m more ready to face that email someone sent at 11pm.

 The first day I worried about work more than I’d like to admit.
 But I stayed true; I didn’t check.
 The second day I still had unease that I might be missing out on things.
 But I held back; I was enjoying the beach more.
 By day three, work was behind me.
 It was the most refreshing and wonderful vacation my family has ever had.